 Need help with your heating bills?
-Home Energy Assistance Programs can keep your family warm and worry-free-all winter long.
+Home Energy Assistance Programs can help you keep your family warm.

 Tough times can make it hard for some families to pay their heating bills.
 At Burt’s Reliable, we do not treat our customers like mere numbers in a computer.
 If you’re having trouble keeping your account up to date, contact us.
 Together, we can come up with a plan that’s realistic for both of us.